babel/website/docs/plugin-transform-typescript.md

 sidebar_label: transform-typescript
 ---

-Does not type-check its input.
-For that, you will need to install and set up TypeScript.
+This plugin does not type-check its input.
+For that, you will need to install and [set up TypeScript](https://www.typescriptlang.org).

 ## Caveats

 * Since Babel does not type-check, invalid TypeScript may successfully get transformed, and often in unexpected or invalid ways.

+* Does not support [`const enum`][const_enum]s because those require type information to compile.

+  **Workaround**: Remove the `const`, which makes it available at runtime.

+* Does not support [`export =`][exin] and [`import =`][exin], because those cannot be compiled to ES.next.

+  **Workaround**: Convert to using `export default` and `export const`, and `import x, {y} from "z"`.

+* Behaves as if the `--isolatedModules` option was passed to the TypeScript Compiler.
+This can't be worked around because Babel doesn't support cross-file analysis.

+* Does not load `tsconfig.json` files.
+Some options are supported in alternative ways: see [`TypeScript Compiler Options`](#typescript-compiler-options)

+### Impartial Namespace Support

+If you have existing code which uses the TypeScript-only [namespace][namespace] features.
+Babel supports a subset of TypeScript's namespace features.
+If you are considering writing new code which uses namespace, using the ES2015 `import`/`export` is recommended instead.
+It's [not going away][not-disappearing], but there are modern alternatives.

 * Type-only `namespace`s should be marked with `declare` and will subsequently be safely removed.